anhida/RIR-Extract/README.md

 python inversfilter.py original_sweep.wav lower_freq upper_freq
 ```

+### Fix data chunk error

-**TIPS:** if the chunk data not understandable by WAVRead in Scipy, maybe because RIFF format inconsistency, you can re-process using **sox** tool
+If the chunk data not understandable by WAVRead in Scipy, maybe because RIFF format inconsistency, you can re-process using **sox** tool

 For example: